Last updated: May 2026

 5. See the colourful and iconic houses Nyhavn

 Tip: There are plenty of bars and restaurants along this strip but due to its location, these tend to be pricey.
-To enjoy Nyhavn without a price tag, head to one of the many nearby supermarkets (such as the ALDI on Gothersgade street, which is exceptionally cheap by local standards) and pick up some snacks and drinks – you can legally drink alcohol on the street in Denmark – and perch yourself along the edge of the water.
+To enjoy Nyhavn without a price tag, head to one of the many nearby supermarkets (Rema 1000 and Netto are good cheap options) and pick up some snacks and drinks.
+You can legally drink alcohol on the street in Denmark, so perch yourself along the edge of the water.
 The best time to head there is at golden hour, when the sun hits the buildings, further enhancing their rainbow of colours.

 6. Discover a different side of Copenhagen at Christiana

-To me, Christiana is proof that if Copenhagen had a star sign it’d be Gemini.
-Clean, sensible and responsible Copenhagen is the last place where I’d imagine you’d find a hippy commune in the middle of the city.
-But of course that’s basically what the infamous, self-proclaimed autonomous anarchist district of Christiana is.
-The story of Christiana is quite interesting – it was founded in the early 1970s when a group of people began squatting on an old military barracks.
-Today about 1000 people still live there, although these days it's not rent free: a few years ago they came to an agreement where the state now owns and leases the buildings on the land.
+To me, Christiania is proof that if Copenhagen had a star sign it'd be Gemini.
+Clean, sensible and responsible Copenhagen is the last place where I'd imagine you'd find a hippy commune in the middle of the city.
+But of course that's basically what the infamous, self-proclaimed autonomous anarchist district of Christiania is.
+The story of Christiania is quite interesting; it was founded in the early 1970s when a group of people began squatting on an old military barracks.
+Today around 900 people still live there, although these days it's not rent free: a few years ago they came to an agreement where the state now owns and leases the buildings on the land.

 For more information, see: Christiana Freetown